-Commonwealth Care Alliance members deserve the best service and health care possible.
+CCA members deserve the best service and health care possible.
 CCA is committed to maintaining a mutually respectful relationship with its members.

 Clearly outlined member rights and responsibilities help foster cooperation among members, practitioners and CCA.
 Member rights and responsibilities are updated annually.
-You can find the most up to date versions of the member rights and responsibilities by following the links below.
+You can find the most up-to-date versions of the member rights and responsibilities by following the links below.

 - · Member Rights and Responsibilities

-- CCA One Care (Medicare-Medicaid Plan)
+- o CCA One Care (Medicare-Medicaid Plan)

-- CCA Senior Care Options (HMO D-SNP)
+- CCA Senior Care Options (FIDE-SNP)